githedgehog/docs/docs/release-notes/index.md

 * Maximum fabric size: 20 LEAF/ToR switches.
 * Routes per switch: 64k
-  * [ silicon platform limitation in Trident 3; limits te number of endpoints in the fabric  ]
+  * [ silicon platform limitation in Trident 3; limits to number of endpoints in the fabric  ]
 * Total VPCs per switch: up to 1000
   * [ Including VPCs attached at the given switch and VPCs peered with ]
 * Total VPCs per VLAN namespace: up to 3000